2022 Installation Luncheon

 Incoming GFWC DSFWC President, Trish Rodriguez, spoke to the group about her 2022-2024 initiative “Embracing Lives”.

-Through the fundraising initiatives, the WCOM was able to provide continued support to the Milton Food Pantry ( including holding a Martin Luther King, Jr. Day of Service in conjunction with Volunteer Delaware 50+); donating over 600 new or gently used bras from the Milton community to the “Free the Girls” International Campaign; awarding two scholarships; contributing to tree plantings in areas devastated by U.S. wildfires for Arbor Day; providing gift cards to Milton elementary schools for families in need; donating to the Milton Garden Club and helping to beautify the newly renovated Milton Fire House; and by contributing to the following national and international organizations: Heifer International; Hugh O’Brien Youth Leadership Program (HOBY); Kent-Sussex Industries, Inc. (KSI – assists those with disabilities).
+Through its fundraising efforts among its many “Making a Difference” initiatives, the WCOM was able to award the college scholarships; provide continuing support to the Milton Food Pantry with ongoing food staples and a special monetary award; donate new and gently used bras from the Milton community to the “Free the Girls” International Campaign; contribute to Ukraine Relief through Unicef; provide gift cards to Milton elementary schools for families in need; donate toys to the Milton Boys and Girls Club; donate to the Milton Garden Club; and contribute to the following regional, national and international organizations: Delaware Hospice Heifer International; Hugh O’Brien Youth Leadership Program (HOBY); Kent-Sussex Industries, Inc. (KSI) that assists those with disabilities.
+Delaware Hospice

 A special thank you goes to club members Danielle Mummert and Jackie Barnes for organizing the event and to Tom Holmes and the 1776 Restaurant staff for hosting and serving a delicious meal.